Yevgeny Savin

-Yevgeny Leonidovich Savin (Евгений Леонидович Савин; born 19 April 1984) is a Russian former footballer who is currently a YouTube football blogger and current president of Russian football club Krasava.
+Yevgeny Leonidovich Savin (Евгений Леонидович Савин; born 19 April 1984) is a Russian former footballer who is currently a YouTube football blogger and current president of Cypriot football club Krasava Ypsona.
 After retiring as a football player, he became a football commentator and a TV presenter.

 Career

 In 2006, he started his career in Russian minor leagues, with his debut in the Russian Premier League with Amkar Perm.
 He also played for the Russia national under-21 football team and the Olympic national team, but he never qualified for the football tournament of 2008 Olympic Games.

 In late of 2015, he started working as presenter and commentator for Match TV.

 In the start of 2018, he became a YouTuber, with his channel called Krasava.

 Football club president

 In 2020, he founded a new football team which was licensed for the 2021–22 season of the Russian third-tier FNL 2 as Krasava.
+They disbanded after one season.
+He then bought Cypriot Second Division team Ypsonas FC and changed their name to Krasava ENY Ypsonas FC, also changing their club badge.